Aesthetic interpretation

 In the philosophy of art, an interpretation is an explanation of the meaning of a work of art.
 (Note: In Our Mutual Friend (1864–1865), Book 3, Chapter 10, Charles Dickens gives as examples "[a}n actress's Reading of a chambermaid, a dancer's Reading of a hornpipe, a singer's Reading of a song, a marine painter's Reading of the sea, the kettle-drum's Reading of an instrumental passage".)
 An aesthetic interpretation expresses a particular emotional or experiential understanding most often used in reference to a poem or piece of literature, and may also apply to a work of visual art or performance.

-Aims of interpretation

-Readers may approach reading a text from different starting points.
-A student assigned to interpret a poem for class comes at reading differently from someone on the beach reading a novel for escapist pleasure.
-"Interpretation" implies the conscious task of making sense out of a piece of writing that may not be clear at first glance or that may reward deeper reading even if it at first appears perfectly clear.
-The beach reader will probably not need to interpret what she or he reads, but the student will.
-Professor Louise Rosenblatt, a specialist in the study of the reading process, distinguished between two reading stances that occupy opposite ends of a spectrum.
-Aesthetic reading differs from efferent reading in that the former describes a reader coming to the text expecting to devote attention to the words themselves, to take pleasure in their sounds, images, connotations, etc. Efferent reading, on the other hand, describes someone, "reading for knowledge, for information, or for the conclusion to an argument, or maybe for directions as to action, as in a recipe..., reading for what [one is] going to carry away afterwards.
-I term this efferent reading."(L. Rosenblat) That is what efferent means, leading or conducting away from something, in this case information from a text.
-On this view, poems and stories do not offer the reader a message to carry away, but a pleasure in which to participate actively—aesthetically.